johndryan/thesis/Thesis Paper - Part III - Strategies.md

 In fact, one can curate the community around oneself to be sheltered entirely from anyone with a differing hobby, world-view, or perspective.
 Such curated communities can reinforce particular expressions of self, forming groups that embody the demographic divisions that define them.
 Varnelis describes such curated communities as "telecocoons":

 > "Given the vast number of possible clusters one can associate with, it becomes easy to find a comfortable niche with people just like oneself, among other individuals whose views merely reinforce one’s own.
-If the Internet is hardly responsible for this condition, it still can exacerbate it, giving us the illusion that we are connecting with others. " (Varnelis, 2008, p157)
+If the Internet is hardly responsible for this condition, it still can exacerbate it, giving us the illusion that we are connecting with others."
+(Varnelis, 2008, p157)

 Social networking provides an experience of the collective, of the social, that gives the individual ultimate curatorial control.
 This technological narcissism might be better described as solipsistic rather than social.